 Below, we are going to discuss in detail the Sitecore CLI.

-Sitecore Command Line Interface (CLI) is a tool that you install in a terminal.
-You can install Sitecore CLI either as a local tool for individual projects or as a global tool for all projects.
-It will not provide a user interface.
+The Sitecore Command Line Interface is a tool that you have to install in a terminal.
+You can install Sitecore CLI either as a local tool for your individual projects or as a global tool for all of the projects.
+It will not provide you with a user interface.

-A big advantage is that you can use these tools to fetch items from a Sitecore website on another environment.
-So as a developer, we can more easily fetch items from an acceptance environment for example:
+A major advantage to this is that you can use these tools for fetching items from a Sitecore website on another environment.
+As a developer, we can more easily fetch the items from an acceptance environment.
+For example:

 If you have not already done CLI, install Sitecore Management Services.

-Go to the project folder and run the below commands.
+Go to the project folder and then run the below commands

 dotnet nuget add source -n Sitecore https://sitecore.myget.org/F/sc-packages/api/v3/index.json